USA-RedDragon/ses-email-service/README.md

 ### Email Blacklist DynamoDB Access

-Here are the permissions required to access the Email Blacklist from the SES Service (BLACKLIST_AWS_ACCESS_KEY_ID and adjacent environment variables)
+Here are the permissions required to access the Email Blacklist from the SES Service (AWS_ACCESS_KEY_ID and adjacent environment variables)

 #### Email Blacklist DynamoDB Policy